magpylib/magpylib/docs/_pages/9_physics.md

 # [WIP] Physics behind magpylib

-Here we clarify some of the physics behind the analytical expressions that are provided by magpylib.
-Most also reflected in the paper **CITE PAPER HERE**

 ## The analytical solutions

 Details about how they are set up

-### Description of the anaytical solution
+### Description of the analytical solution
 Formulas and expressions used in magpylib, references to literature

 ### Hard and soft magnetic materials
 We cannot do soft, theres a lot of reasons we we dont need to

 ### Demagnetization
-Solution accuracy
+Solution accuracy, analytical modeling of demagnetization and interaction

-## Limits and Convergence
+### Limits and Convergence

+### Multiprocessing Speed Gain

 ### Convergence of diametral Cylinder
+No. iterations